liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 This is an important distinction between upgrade processes and verify processes.
-An upgrade process of the portal core cannot use Liferay services to access the database, as those Liferay services are using the previous definition of the database, but since verify processes are already in the upgraded schema version, they can use release Liferay services.
+An upgrade process of the portal core cannot use Liferay services to access the database, as those Liferay services are using the upgraded definition of the database, but since verify processes are already in the upgraded schema version, they can use release Liferay services.